systemcrash/hasl-platform/info.md

 ### Platsuppslag
 (Requires PU1-API-Key) The PU1 or [Platsuppslag](https://www.trafiklab.se/api/sl-platsuppslag) API can be used to get the codes for stops needed for configuration as described above.
-It may also be used to do advanced typeahead searches.
-There is no GUI provided but there is a services exposed under services: `hasl.find_location`.
+It may also be used to do advanced type-ahead searches.
+There is no GUI provided but there is a service exposed under services: `hasl.find_location`.
 It requires one argument as a string `search_string` that contains the place to be looked up.
-Returns the raw api response for now.
+Returns the raw API response for now.

 Configuration.yaml
 ```yaml